physcrowley/physcrowley.github.io/pages/bbc/karate.md

 | Tuesday, Thursday, Saturday | 8:30pm-9pm | Ukemi and throw work after class |
 | Wednesday, Friday           | 7am-7:15am | Gabriel Vargas kick routine      |

-Considering various conflicts for vacation and child care, this amounts to the following goals for the 3-month period:
+Considering various conflicts for vacation and child care, this amounts to the following goals for the 14-week period starting on Sunday, July 20th, 2025 and ending on Saturday, October 25th, 2025.

 | Workout                        | Count |
 | ------------------------------ | :---: |